LOADING ...

 And the windows are rattlin' and breakin' and the tops a-shakin'

-"I never knew it was gonna be way
+"I never knew it was be this way

-And you start gettin' chills and yer jumping sweat
+And you gettin' chills and yer jumping from sweat

-And you're lookin' for you ain't quite found yet
+And lookin' for somethin' you ain't quite found yet

 And yer knee-deep in the dark with yer hands in the air

-And the whole world's a-watchin' with a peek stare
+And the whole world's a-watchin' with a window peek

-And yer good gal leaves and she's long a-flying
+And yer good gal and she's long gone a-flying

-And yer heart feels sick like when they're fryin'
+And yer heart feels sick fish when they're fryin'

-And yer falls from yer hand to yer feet
+And yer jackhammer falls from yer hand to yer

-And you it badly but it lays on the street
+And you need it badly but it lays on the

-And yer bell's bangin' loudly but you can't it's beat
+And yer bell's bangin' but you can't hear it's beat

 And you think yer ears might a been